Fauna of India: Fauna of India

 There are several species of small mammals in India.
 These include the Asian house shrew, the northern and greater hog badger, the Chinese ferret-badger, the honey badger, the Indian pangolin, and the Chinese pangolin.
 Arboreal small mammals include the Nilgiri marten, small-toothed palm civet, Asian palm civet, small Indian civet, large Indian civet, binturong, and red panda.
 The bears of India are sun bear, sloth bear, Himalayan black bear, and Himalayan brown bear.

 There are also many primates in India.
 The apes of India are the gibbons; western hoolock gibbon and eastern hoolock gibbon.
 Macaques include rhesus macaque, bonnet macaque, lion-tailed macaque, Northern pig-tailed macaque, stump-tailed macaque, Arunachal macaque, white-cheeked macaque and Assamese macaque among others.
 The various species of langurs include purple-faced langur, the Nilgiri langur, the Gee's golden langur and capped langur.
-There is also the Phayre's leaf monkey.
+There is also the Phayre's leaf monkey and slender loris.
 The suids in India are Indian boar and the critically endangered pygmy hog.
 There are lagomorphs like the critically endangered hispid hare, the woolly hare and the black-naped hare.
 The Royle's pika and Himalayan marmot are some of the montane small mammals.
-There is also the large Malabar giant squirrel, Indian palm squirrel, Indian gerbil, porcupine species Indian crested porcupine and hedgehog species bare-bellied hedgehog and Indian hedgehog.
+There is also the large Malabar giant squirrel, Indian palm squirrel, Indian giant flying squirrel, Indian gerbil, porcupine species Indian crested porcupine, and hedgehog species bare-bellied hedgehog and Indian hedgehog.
 Another predator in India is the spotted linsang, a civet-like creature.

 Many animals are domesticated in India, and seeing them in the streets of villages and even cities is common.
 Bovines include the zebu, which descended from the extinct Indian aurochs, the domestic water buffalo, the gayal, which is a domesticated gaur, and in the northern regions domestic yak, which descended from the also native wild yak.
 Dromedary camel can be found in desert states like Rajasthan, Gujarat, and Punjab.
 Mongrel dogs are a common sight in most cities of India.
-Other small mammals found throughout urban areas are several species of mongoose and white-tailed mole.
+Other small mammals found throughout urban areas are several species of mongoose, as well as the Himalayan mole and white-tailed mole.
 These mongoose species are ruddy mongoose, Indian grey mongoose, Indian brown mongoose, small Indian mongoose, stripe-necked mongoose, and crab-eating mongoose.
+Smaller rodents include the little Indian field mouse, house mouse, flat-haired mouse, the greater and lesser bandicoot rat, black rat, and Malabar spiny dormouse.
+There is a diverse array of bats, such as the Indian flying fox, lesser short-nosed fruit bat, Kolar leaf-nosed bat, Indian roundleaf bat, wrinkle-lipped free-tailed bat, and great woolly horseshoe bat.
 The desert locust is infamous for destroying crops.